woodruffw/openssl-dockerfiles/README.md

 # openssl-dockerfiles

-Dockerfiles and images (on GHCR) for a few versions of OpenSSL.
+Dockerfiles and images (on GHCR) for a few versions of OpenSSL (and forks).

 These builds are not suitable for production use.
 They are for testing purposes.
 If you use them in production, you will have a very bad time.